valohai/django-allauth-2fa/docs/advanced.rst

 ``require_2fa`` method on it.
 This middleware needs to be added to your ``MIDDLEWARE_CLASSES`` setting.

-For example, to require a user to be a superuser:
+For example, to require superusers to use 2FA:

 .. code-block:: python